qmk/qmk_firmware/docs/features/command.md

 ## Usage

 To use Command, hold down the key combination defined by the `IS_COMMAND()` macro.
-By default this is Left Shift+Right Shift.
+By default this is `Left Shift`+`Right Shift`.
 Then, press the key corresponding to the command you want.
-For example, to output the current QMK version to the QMK Toolbox console, press Left Shift+Right Shift+`V`.
+For example, to output the current QMK version to the QMK Toolbox console, press `Left Shift`+`Right Shift`+`V`.

 ## Configuration